mdenet/educationplatform-tooltemplate/README.md

 - [Maven](https://maven.apache.org/)

 ### Build core dependencies
-The MDENet core tool service dependencies need to available in the local Maven m2 repository.
+The MDENet core tool service dependencies *must* be available in the local Maven m2 repository.
+The following steps build and install these dependencies to the local m2 repository.

-Use either command to clone the platformtools repository.
+Use either command to clone the [platformtools](https://github.com/mdenet/platformtools) repository.

 **Via https -**
 ```